 - Accidental ptosis through traumatic deformation

-No matter the cause of the drooping nasal tip, consult with your surgeon to see if a nasal tip correction is the solution for you.
-If you are experiencing breathing problems due to a drooping nasal tip, ptosis correction through rhinoplasty may be a viable solution for helping you breathe easier once again.
+No matter the cause of your drooping nasal tip, it’s a good idea to consult with your surgeon to see if a nasal tip correction is the best solution for you.
+If you are experiencing breathing problems due to a drooping nasal tip, droopy nose correction through either rhinoplasty or nasal tip plasty may be a viable solution for helping you breathe easier once again.

 How to Measure Nasal Tip Rotation

-If you have the drooping nose tip and would like it corrected, the first step is contacting a surgeon for a nasal tip consultation.
+If you have the drooping nose tip and would like it corrected, the first step is choosing a quality surgeon for a nasal tip consultation.
 The surgeon will measure the nasolabial angle, which is the angle formed between the bottom edge of the nose and the upper lip.

 There are different desirable nasolabial angle ranges for men and women.
-The golden window for men is between 90 and 100 degrees, while a slightly more rotated tip is the preferred look for women between 95 and 108 degrees.
-A surgeon will always diagnose nasal tip ptosis by measuring the nasolabial angle before surgical correction, while a post-operation angle measurement verifies a successful nasal tip rotation.
+The golden window for men is usually between 90 and 100 degrees, while a slightly more rotated tip is the often preferred look for women between 95 and 108 degrees.
+A surgeon will always diagnose nasal tip ptosis by measuring the nasolabial angle before surgical correction, so the post-operation angle measurement verifies a successful nasal tip rotation.

 The Nasal Tip Rotation Procedure

 In order to correct nasal tip ptosis, the surgeon performs what is called a nasal tip rotation, adjusting the nasolabial angle to the desired window.
-There are a variety of ways to perform a nasal tip rotation through rhinoplasty.
+There are a variety of ways to perform a nasal tip rotation through rhinoplasty or nasal tip plasty.

 Droopy Nose Rhinoplasty Procedure